When someone asks "how safe is my data?", there are at least two

-There are two classes of data storage at the Martinos Center.
-These
+There are in general three main classes of storage in use at the

-themselves.
-One thing they can do is ask us to set up weekly mirror jobs.
+One thing users can do is ask us to set up weekly mirror jobs.

 For this, the user needs to supply a volume equal to or greater in size to